Boyan Slat: The Ocean Cleanup

-In 2013 Slat founded the non-profit The Ocean Cleanup, of which he serves as the CEO.
+In 2013 Slat founded the non-profit The Ocean Cleanup, of which he is the CEO.
 The group's mission is to develop advanced technologies to rid the world's oceans of plastic.
-It raised US$2.2 million through a crowd funding campaign with the help of 38,000 donors from 160 countries.
+It raised US$2.2 million through a crowd funding campaign with the help of 38,000 donors from 159 countries.
 In June 2014, the Ocean Cleanup published a 528-page feasibility study about the project's potential.
 Some declared the concept unfeasible in a technical critique of the feasibility study on the Deep Sea News website, which was cited by other publications, including Popular Science and The Guardian.

-Ever since the Ocean Cleanup started, the organization has raised tens of millions of dollars in donations from entrepreneurs in Europe and in Silicon Valley, including Marc Benioff, CEO of Salesforce.
+Ever since The Ocean Cleanup started, the organization has raised tens of millions of dollars in donations from entrepreneurs in Europe and in Silicon Valley, including Marc Benioff, CEO of Salesforce.
+In 2026, The Ocean Cleanup was announced as one of The Audacious Project's grantees and was awarded US$121 million to go towards its 30 Cities Program.

 Cleanup systems

 The first and second systems, dubbed Systems 001 and 001/B respectively, encountered various technical failures.
 System 001 was unable to effectively retain plastic and suffered structural stress damage that caused an 18-meter section to break off at one point.
 However, in 2019, System 001/B, which was a redesign of System 001, successfully captured plastic.
 This first mission (which includes both systems) returned 60 bags of garbage.

-In July 2021, System 002, an updated version, gathered 9,000 kg of trash.
+In 2022, an updated version of the technology, System 002, removed over 62,000 lbs of plastic.
+Following the return of System 03 in 2024, the organization announced it had removed over a million pounds of plastic from the Great Pacific Garbage Patch.

 The Interceptor

 Interceptor 007 in Los Angeles, California.

-At an unveiling of a new cleanup system dubbed The Interceptor, Slat cited research from the company which showed that 1,000 of the world's most polluted rivers were responsible for roughly 80% of the world's plastic pollution.
-In an effort to "close the tap" and drastically reduce the amount of plastic entering the world's oceans, The Ocean Cleanup had devised a barge-like system that was completely solar powered and was aimed to be a scalable solution that could be deployed around the world's rivers.
-As of mid 2022, their interceptors have been deployed in Indonesia, Malaysia, the Dominican Republic, and Vietnam, and are prepared to be deployed in Thailand and Los Angeles, California.
+At an unveiling of a new cleanup system dubbed the Interceptor, Slat cited research from the company which showed that 1,000 of the world's most polluted rivers were responsible for roughly 80% of the world's plastic pollution.
+In an effort to "close the tap" and drastically reduce the amount of plastic entering the world's oceans, The Ocean Cleanup unveiled a barge-like system that was completely solar powered and was aimed to be a scalable solution that could be deployed around the world's rivers.
+The organization has since added several types of barrier technologies to the Interceptor portfolio.
+As of mid 2026, their interceptors have been deployed in Indonesia, Malaysia, the Dominican Republic, Vietnam, Thailand, Guatemala, the United States, Jamaica, Panama, Honduras, India, and the Philippines.